POWELL PRODUCES LAP OF HER LIFE TO TAKE POLE POSITION AT SILVERSTONE

 “I’m a bit frustrated.
 I would have loved to have challenged for pole but we just didn’t quite have the pace today because of a combination of factors.
 But we’ll figure it out tonight and hopefully be back up there tomorrow because I know there’s more time in the car to help me challenge Alice [Powell].
 The atmosphere was incredible out there today and there will be even more people here tomorrow so I’m seeing it as a great opportunity to do something special on the big stage.”

 Qualifying results from round three of the 2021 W Series season are below.
-For full W Series results and session timings from Silverstone visit here.
+For full W Series results and session timings from the 2021 Silverstone race, follow the link.

 British fans can watch the third race of the 2021 W Series season live from Silverstone on Channel 4 from 13.05 on Saturday.
-The action can also be seen across W Series’ digital and social channels, as well as being broadcast in more than 175 territories with a full list available here.
+The action can also be seen across W Series’ digital and social channels, as well as being broadcast in more than 175 territories with a full list available on our watch W Series Silverstone page.